 - Add chicken stock and tomato sauce.
 Once the mixture boils, remove from heat and add to slow cooker.

-- Add chickpeas and potatoes to slow cooker.
+- Add tomatoes, chickpeas and potatoes to slow cooker.
 Cover and cook on low for 6 hours or on high for 3-4 hours.

 - Just before you are ready to serve, add the spinach and stir it in for about 1 minute until wilted.